-- Maintain the ambition to integrate the SDGs into all policy areas, a move which is welcomed by the BRT. - Ensure policy coherence and create an enabling environment to encourage the uptake of both individual and collective actions to maximise positive impacts while mitigating negative ones. - Support dialogue as a powerful tool to advance towards a sustainable future.
+- Maintain the ambition to integrate the SDGs into all policy with ensuring policy coherence and create an enabling environment to encourage the uptake of both individual and collective actions to maximise positive impacts while mitigating negative ones. - Support dialogue as a powerful tool to advance towards a sustainable future.
 BRT welcomes the launch of the Committee on TSD under the bilateral EPA.
-This committee should have an open and transparent nature and involve broad participation from the real economy both from Europe and from Japan.
-It would be particularly beneficial not only to exchange best practices between Japan and the EU, but also to gather views on the future policy trajectory in the two regions and globally. - Take account of past experiences.
+This committee should have an open and transparent nature and involve broad participation from the real economy.
+It would be particularly beneficial to exchange best practices between Japan and the EU, and to gather views on the future policy trajectory in the two regions and globally. - Take account of past positive experiences.
 BRT recognises that the Committee on TSD will be a platform for the EU and Japan on sustainability.
-The Committee should build on the outcomes and experience of the EU-Japan CSR Working Group, one of the technical working groups set up by DG GROW and METI within the EU-Japan Industrial Policy Dialogue for the past 6 year and its EU-Japan business to business dialogue on CSR. - Have a balanced approach and take care not to reinvent the wheel.
-A "sustainable future" should be understood not only in terms of environmental aspects but also other aspects articulated in the SDGs.
-Many frameworks and collaboration platforms on sustainability involving companies and stakeholders following EU sustainability policy exist.
-We should build on and focus on these collective achievements in CSR/RBC and the SDGs for further innovation and collaboration to achieve a sustainable European future.
+The Committee should build on the outcomes and experience of the EU-Japan CSR Working Group, one of the technical working groups set up by DG GROW and METI within the EU-Japan Industrial Policy Dialogue for the past years and the EU-Japan business- dialogue on CSR.

-Disclosure and transparency
+Disclosure and transparency (EU corporate sustainability reporting)